Skip to Content

 • They are not over-vigilant but instead go by the “what is mine is yours” attitude.

-A study found that Labrador Retrievers scored higher on sociability, trainability, and boldness than many other dog breeds.
+A study found that Labrador Retrievers scored higher on sociability, trainability, and boldness than other dog breeds.

-4. Labradors Are Good With Kids
+4. Good With Kids

 Parents need to keep their children’s safety in mind when introducing a dog into their household.
 Fortunately, Labradors are typically great with children.